 More Wild Apple info

-Crab apples, called "maíllas" in Spanish, were often used to make cider and liqueurs.
+Wild apples, sometimes called crab apples, are called “maíllas” in Spanish and are often used to make ciders and liqueurs.

-Malus sylvestris is the only indigenous wild apple species in Middle Europe.
+What are the Benefits of Wild Apple?
+Malus sylvestris and Malus orientalis are indigenous wild apple species, native to Europe and western Central Asia.
 Wild apples have been used since ancient times, primarily for their tart, refreshing taste in culinary applications and also for their herbal medicine.
-Rich in antioxidants and fiber, this plant is used in herbalism to support digestion.*
+Containing antioxidants and fiber, this plant is used as a traditional staple food in regions where it is native.

-While you mostly see apple foods, the wild apple fruits can be decocted and sipped as tea to comfort seasonal colds.
-In some European countries, it’s even thought to soothe the body during a fever.* In present-day commerce, wild apples are extracted as a source of antioxidants to support the skin and oral health.*
+While you mostly see apple foods, the wild apple fruits can be decocted and sipped as tea, perhaps mixed with ginger or clove.
+In present-day commerce, wild apples are extracted as a source of antioxidants to support the skin and oral health.

 Wild apples thrive in woods, scrub, and hedges and favor sparse forests or forest edges due to their light requirements.
 Despite its adaptability, it remains a rare species and is sometimes considered endangered, as its distribution pattern is generally as a single plant or in small groups.
 It’s primarily dispersed through mammals, which eat the fruit and disperse the seeds, and with a lack of suitable habitats, it has become more challenging for the plant to regenerate and thrive.
 With the environment and sustainability in mind, we selectively source our wild apple from FairWild® and organic certified sources.